OpenNebula/docs/source/installation_and_configuration/containerized_deployment/architecture_deployment.rst

 - :ref:`B. Relocate host SSH to different port <container_ssh_relocate>` - no additional deployment configuration required.

-- :ref:`C. Reconfigure nodes to connect to different port <container_ssh_nodes>` - create file ``.env`` and set the port of the OpenNebula integrated SSH server, on which will available for hypervisor Nodes to connect back to the Front-end.
+- :ref:`C. Reconfigure nodes to connect to different port <container_ssh_nodes>` - append into ``.env`` the port of the OpenNebula integrated SSH server, on which will available for hypervisor Nodes to connect back to the Front-end.
 For example:

 .. code::